pippinbarr/cart253-2018/modules/physics-motion/physics-motion.md

 ## Speed

-- While __velocity__ is positive or negative based on direction, the __speed__ something travels at is only ever positive (it doesn't have a direction)
+- While __velocity__ is positive or negative based on direction, the __speed__ something travels at is only ever positive (it doesn't have a direction, just a magnitude)
-- Rather than hard-coding velocity, we could have a variable called `speed`
+- Rather than hard-coding it, we should have a variable called `speed`
 - And we can set the velocity to __positive or negative `speed`__ based on the direction we want our object to go

 ---